Action against Equestrian AustraliaJulia Koffel

 Equestrian Australia contends that equestrian sports are of themselves dangerous and that competitors accept the risk of injury.
 Ross Koffel however, has claimed in court proceedings that Equestrian Australia failed in their duty of care in not securing the jump, as well as building above the maximum stipulated height for the course, which had a direct effect on the nature of the horse’s fall, and subsequent injury to the rider when the horse landed on top of her.

-The regulations regarding the construction of cross-country courses stipulates very clearly that the elements to be jumped need to be firmly secured to the ground to prevent movement of the jump should a horse knock or otherwise come into impact with the jump.
+The regulations regarding the construction of cross-country courses are stipulated very clearly.
+This being that the elements to be jumped need to be firmly secured to the ground.
+This is to prevent movement of the jump should a horse knock or otherwise come into impact with the jump.
 There are also strict specifications for the dimensions of jumps allowed for various levels of competition.
 Competitors enter in classes relevant to their level of experience and as well as that of their horse.

-It is the firm belief of Ross Koffel that not enough is done to guard against preventable accidents in equestrian sports, particularly for younger riders.
+It is the firm belief of Ross Koffel that not enough is done to guard against preventable accidents in equestrian sports.
+This is also particularly the case for younger riders.

 The matter is due for mention in the Supreme Courts in February 2019.